aravindnatch/JIC3117-ETD-Peer-Review/README.md

 ### New Features

 * The Student side is connected to the Instructor side.
+* Instructors can assign peer evaluations to students.
 * Students can access assigned peer evaluations once get added to the course.
 * Students can complete peer evaluations.
-* Student completion of peer evaluation gets recorded on the Instructor side.
+* Student completion of peer evaluation gets recorded on both the Student side and the Instructor side.
 * Instructors can generate a report for each student containing the student's responses to others and from others in the team.

 ### Bug Fixes